Convert Bank Statement to Excel: 5 Methods Compared (2026)

 - Speed scales.
 A 200-transaction multi-page statement processes in under 10 seconds.

-The trade-off is that these tools are not free for unlimited use, though most offer a free trial that's enough to test on your actual statements.
+The trade-off is that these tools are not free for unlimited use, though most let you test on your actual statements for free before you commit to a paid plan.

 Use it for: real-world bank statements — multi-page, scanned, varying layouts, recurring monthly work, client documents.